 To obtain the final set of labels used in this study, the annotations were adapted in two ways.
 First, all players that have an active (non-passive) action label, in frames where the group activity label is a duel, get the action label in-duel.
 This means that whenever a player performs an action during a duel, the player is labelled with being in a duel rather than with the specific action.
-When multiple players are in a duel, it is likely that their bounding boxes overlap, e.g. as in Figure 8, which results in two almost identical data representations.
-Labelling the samples with different actions, e.g. tackle and pass, is likely to destabilise training.
-Therefore, we provide both samples with the same action label.
-As the labels tackle, foul and take-on can only occur in a duel, these are removed from the set of classes.
-It also means that we cannot distinguish between in-duel-loose, in-duel-attack and in-duel-defence.
-All these players get the action label in-duel.
+When multiple players are in a duel, it is likely that their bounding boxes overlap, which results in two almost identical data representations.
+Second, a number of action and activity labels occur only a few times, which is likely to result in overfitting models.
+We have re-arranged the set of labels by grouping action labels that occur less than a hundred times and grouping activity labels that occur less than ten times.